notsaki/simple-web-application/README.md

 done through environment variables.
 The `.env.example` should be renamed to `.env` with all the required information changed.

-- Before building the app, a production build of the client should be put into `/resources/static` directory.
+- Before building the app, a production build of the client should be put into `/resources/static` directory (`bundle.js` and `index.html` files).
 - If the app is run in development mode, the application.properties file will be used for configuration.
 Inside the container, this file is being deleted.
 - The dev environment uses an H2 database instead of a MySQL.

+### Requirements

+- Java 17.
+- Node JS and Yarn for the client app.
+- Makefile to run the scripts.
+- Docker and Docker Compose.

 ### Environment variables
 - `MYSQLDB_USER` the admin database user.